Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Design Considerations and Evaluation Methods

 \subsection{Museum Considerations}

-Museums are informal learning environments referred to as "designed environments", in which exhibits are developed and interpreted by the museum to help structure visitor experiences, in line with institutional goals and values \cite{Sue:doi:10.1002/sce.20016}.
-As with other types of informal learning environments, the experience in museums, as compared to the formal setting of the classroom, is motivated and guided by personal interests rather than compulsory requirements \cite{FindingSig,Bedford}.
-This is often referred to as a "free-choice" learning environment.
+Museums are informal learning environments referred to as ``designed environments'' in which exhibits are developed to help structure visitor experiences, in line with institutional goals and values~\cite{national2009learning}.
+In addition to facilitating visitor engagement and comprehension of complex datasets, the team needed to ensure the exhibit design considered the informal learning context.
+The following considerations were identified and informed by our collaborators at the Exploratorium, which we used to constrain and guide our design process.